shadeshade/weather-bot/README.md

 # Deploying on Heroku

-From your dashboard on Heroku create a new app, once you create an app it will direct you to the deploy page.
+From your dashboard on Heroku create a new app, once you create the app it will direct you to the deploy page.

 Take example values from `.example.env` (modify if needed) and set them in your dashboard (Settings -> Config Vars)